 Double glazing’s broad definition is; two panes of glass separated by a sealed pocket, typically air or gas.
-However within double glazing there are three installation options; retrofit double glazing, double glazed insert windows and doors, and full replacement double glazing.
+However within double glazing there are three installation options; retrofit double glazing, double glazed insert windows, and full replacement windows & doors.

 Retrofit Double Glazed Windows and Doors